 As beautiful as the outside was, it was the inside that made it amazing and magical.
 First, it was glazed a shiny, deep indigo blue.
 Sprinkled over the inside were dozens of tiny stars.
 I’m not sure if there was a moon.
 I’m remembering a crescent near the bottom of the pot, but I might have placed it there because I wanted it.

 Art is a perfect medium to interpret the relationship between heaven and earth.
-I’d never seen it accomplished as this kind of a cohesive whole.
+I’d never seen it accomplished this well.
 The pot’s maker had fashioned a unique interpretation of the cosmic egg, a creation theme where the universe or a primordial being who creates the universe hatches from an egg.
 Many cultures include stories of a cosmic egg, but, to my knowledge, not with the universe within and the physical world without.
 It is also a wonderful symbol for our earthly lives.
 We carry so much potential within us to understand and take part in the eternal and infinite universal consciousness.
-At the same time, our outer lives are lived on the Earthly plane amidst the world around us.
-Remembering again the Termespheres … they, too, are their own kind of cosmic egg.
+At the same time, our outer lives are lived on the earthly plane amidst the world around us.
+Remembering again the Termespheres … they, too, are their own kind of cosmic eggs.